skyblueutd/CAISOprice/README.md

 There is a new tool (NeuralProphet) with Pytorch for time series forecasting.
-It seems it is not a GAN thought it is helpful. https://ourownstory.github.io/neural_prophet/model-overview/ https://github.com/ourownstory/neural_prophet
+It seems it is not a GAN though it is helpful. https://ourownstory.github.io/neural_prophet/model-overview/ https://github.com/ourownstory/neural_prophet